 SAN LUIS OBISPO:

 MORRO DELI inside the Sinclair gas station is literally the only thing even vaguely palatable in this town of at least 8 or 9 Mexican spots.
+And there are some BAD ones out there.

 LA REYNA MARKET hands down easy choice.
-Yes, there are a lot of Taco-joints in Paso.
+Yes, there are a lot of taco-joints in Paso.
 Yes, you will hear several trotted out every time white-dude wants to talk about tacos.
 Don’t be fooled.
-I’d rather eat my shorts than Los Robles again, and Orale suffers from demographic.
+I’d rather eat my shorts than Los Robles Cafe again, and Orale suffers from demographic.
 Need a back-up in Paso:

 LOS GRULLENSES Big place, busy, lots of seating, practically UNDER the 101 and 99% of the queries I get for Salinas is from travelers-thru.
-OK, but there’s another a block away:
+OK, but there’s another barely a block away:

 RESTAURANTE EL OAXAQUENO for the more adventurous, not very gringo-friendly, seating is rough, literally NO English spoken, and it gets a little rowdy during fútbol.
-They make their own sauce in a squeeze-bottle ONLY USE ONE DROP.
+They make their own sauce in a squeeze-bottle: ONLY USE ONE DROP.

 There’s 200 miles of tacos.
 Obviously, there are a few more in this area–and I’ve been to most of them.
 This is just a hot-list of the majors and the FULL TAQUERIA LIST can always be referenced.